 Supporting my child taking their medication

 The first thing you can do to encourage your child to take their medication, if you also have HIV, is to lead by example and take yours in an open way with your child.
-We know that when parents have a problem taking thier own medication their child often will too.
-When your child is small, make taking medication part of their routine – you shower, get dressed, brush your teeth, take your medication.
-Make it normal.
+We know that when parents have a problem taking their own medication their child often will too.
+When your child is small, make taking medication part of the daily routine – you shower, get dressed, brush your teeth, take your medication.
+This helps to normalise HIV, and get into a good routine for continuing with throughout life.

 Tips on how to support your child